 An Italian-Japanese manufacturing team disagrees on production materials.

-The version in Japanese has Participant Materials in Japanese; Facilitator Guide in English.
+The Japanese-language version has Participant Materials in Japanese, and the Facilitator Guide in English.